g0dEngineer/Cryptosynth/README.md

 https://www.python.org/downloads/release/python-370/

 2. Download and extract [Cryptosynth Conversational Ai Windows Module](https://drive.google.com/file/d/1h7Iqlv5wSopniCh9166khBOQqQVKGD5H/view?usp=sharing).

-Fun note: Cryptosynth needs both the zip above as well as the plugin to work.
+### Fun note: Cryptosynth needs both the zip above as well as the plugin to work.
 However, the zip above is needed to generate the Ai brain which is explained below.
-This is closer to the original hugging face gpt2 code base, and lacks all modifications seen in the plugin format of the code, as this plugin is actually a further modified version of this code base, the biggest exception being my __ init __.py file explained in the [quick overview section](https://github.com/g0dEngineer/Cryptosynth#quick-overview-for-generalpartly-technical-understanding.
+This is closer to the original hugging face gpt2 code base, and lacks all modifications seen in the plugin format of the code, as the cryptosynth plugin is actually a further modified version of this code base, the biggest exception being my __ init __.py file explained in the [quick overview section](https://github.com/g0dEngineer/Cryptosynth#quick-overview-for-generalpartly-technical-understanding).

 3. Specifically from Python37 scope, install all requirements in (2) immediately above.
 	a.
 Open cmd.
 (Windows+r "cmd")